ksu-cs-textbooks/cis301/content/4-chapter/4_3-orRules.md

 If we have all three parts, we can use the `∨e` and cite the OR statement and both subproofs to claim that `R` is true no matter what.

-Here is a simple example showing the syntax of the `∨e` rule in Logika:
+Here is a simple example showing the syntax of the `∨e` rule:

 ```text
 p ∨ q ⊢ q ∨ p